betterlytics/betterlytics-wordpress/README.md

 - **Server URL**: `https://your-instance.com/track`
 - **Script URL**: `https://your-instance.com/analytics.js`

+### Automated Configuration (CI/CD)

+Need to configure the plugin via deployment pipelines, WP-CLI, or infrastructure-as-code?
+See [CONFIGURATION.md](CONFIGURATION.md) for WP-CLI commands, environment variables, Ansible playbooks, and more.

 ## WordPress Hooks Integration

 The plugin allows you to map WordPress actions to Betterlytics events.
 When a WordPress hook fires, it automatically sends a custom event.